Voices4Care members shaping palliative care development across the island of Ireland

 Voices4Care was set up in 2013 and this group of people is central to this engagement.

-Membership of Voices4Care is now (January 2019) being renewed and we are looking for new volunteers.
-Joining will give you the chance to be part of something that can make a real difference, and influence palliative care education, research, policy and practice.
+Membership of Voices4Care was renewed in 2019 and had a total of 49 members at December 2019.
+Members, who join on a voluntary basis, have opportunities to be part of something that can make a real difference, and influence palliative care education, research, policy and practice.

 Members have opportunities to influence the work of AIIHPC and the wider palliative care arena across health and social care in both the Republic of Ireland and Northern Ireland.

 Voices4Care members from across the island of Ireland are: